SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 The session created by the `JMSContext` object by default is non-transacted and uses the acknowledge mode that automatically acknowledges a client's receipt of a message.

-At this point the application is connected to the Solace Message Router and ready to publish messages.
+At this point the application is connected to Solace messaging and ready to publish messages.

 ## Publishing messages